 Index-linked securities are similar but the payments out are normally increased by a prices index.
-For example, for UK government index-linked securities, payments out go up in line with the UK Retail Prices Index.
+For example for UK government index-linked securities, payments out go up in line with the UK Retail Prices Index.

+On the whole, investing in government or corporate bonds is lower-risk than investing in equities.
 The British Government has never failed to pay back money owed to investors.
 (Source: Debt Management Office, December 2023).

-But, it's possible for a government bond to default.
+However, it's possible for a government bond to default.
 And with corporate bonds there's a risk that the company may not be able to repay its loan or that it may default on its interest payments.

 You can reduce the risks related to investing in bonds if you invest through a bond fund.
-When a fund manager selects a range of bonds, you are less reliant on the performance of any one company or government.
+When a fund manager selects a range of bonds, you're less reliant on the performance of any one company or government.
 If the fund reinvests the bond income it generates, it can provide attractive levels of growth.
 But, there's a risk you might not get back the amount you invest and the income you receive is neither fixed or guaranteed.

 Corporate and government bonds are sensitive to interest rate trends.
 An increase in interest rates is likely to reduce their value, and the value of any fund investing in them.
 Where a fund could be exposed to these types of risk, we've rated the fund as having a risk type of "Fixed Interest".